 IGX 2016: The PlayStation VR headset’s potential is wasted on the PS4

 The Indian Games Expo (IGX 2016) made its way to India last Saturday, but more importantly, so did PlayStation VR.
 With all this hype surrounding VR and hearing tales of it being the best thing to happen since sliced bread, we just had to check out.
-Luckily for us, Sony brought the PSVR to India and demoed it at IGX.
+Luckily, Sony brought the PSVR to India and demoed it at IGX.

 Let’s start with the headset itself.
 Looking at the spec sheet, it’s easy to dismiss the PSVR as the budget alternative to the Oculus Rift and the HTC Vive, and it is exactly that, but it has surprising potential.

-Unlike the Rift and the Vive, which are festooned with sensors and require fancy tracking cameras to function, the PSVR uses simple LEDs and the PS Camera to track orientation.
+Unlike the Rift and the Vive, which are adorned with sensors and require fancy tracking cameras, the PSVR uses simple LEDs and the PS Camera to track orientation.
 If you’re familiar with TrackIR, the PSVR uses a similar system.

 PlayStation VR headset

-The tracking wasn’t as fluid as I’ve experienced on the Vive or the Rift, but it was more than enough for the kind of games on offer.
+The tracking wasn’t as fluid as I’ve experienced on the Vive or the Rift, but it was more than enough for the games.
 Tracking aside, my second concern with the PSVR was the screen resolution.
-The Rift and the Vive both use 2K screens, and even then, images aren’t very sharp.
-If you’ve ever tried Google Cardboard with a Full HD screen, you’ll have noticed severe pixelation.
+The Rift and the Vive use 2K screens; even then, the images aren’t very sharp.
+You’ll have noticed severe pixelation if you’ve ever tried Google Cardboard with a Full HD screen.
 The PSVR uses a Full HD screen.

 Interestingly, I saw no pixelation whatsoever, which was a pleasant surprise.
 Sony did say that the PSVR uses three subpixels per rendered pixel vs. the two subpixels per pixel on the Rift and the Vive.
-In effect, this means that Sony’s PSVR is actually rendering a denser image than the Rift and the Vive, making for a perceivably better VR experience.
+This means Sony’s PSVR renders a denser image than the Rift and the Vive, making for a better VR experience.

 Sadly, the PS4 itself doesn’t seem to be able to do that amazing headset justice.